 Stay away from hot showers or jacuzzi though you could be craving for it after a tiresome run.
 You might hate us for saying this, but what you actually need is an ice bath.
 Simply because studies say it is good and experienced legs endorse it.8

 Getting into compression gear like tights or socks will help increase the blood flow to the muscles, albeit marginally.
 Even if it doesn’t completely cure your fatigue, you must try it, just because it is comfortable and there are no side effects.9

-The importance of nutrition before and for many weeks after the run cannot be emphasised enough.
+The importance of nutrition before and for many weeks after the run cannot be emphasized enough.
 Marathon runners should understand that long bouts of strenuous exercise and training and the final run can reduce the body’s proper immune function.
 It is therefore essential that runners maintain their immune function by eating a well-balanced diet that will take care of all their energy demands.
-By well-balanced diet, we mean an adequate intake of iron, zinc and vitamins A, E, B6 and B12 is important.
+By a well-balanced diet, we mean an adequate intake of iron, zinc, and vitamins A, E, B6 and B12.
 At the same time, stay away from fat because it can cause further depression in immune function.10

 An antioxidant-rich diet is the best bet at this period of recovery.
 Though no research says it improves performance, antioxidants reduce lipid peroxidation or oxidative degradation of lipids after the performance.11